 3. We are simply interested in letting the light in to the very real experience that women have in the Party day-in day-out so that those in positions of authority have the evidence to take real action.

-We want to break the cycle of women not feeling they can speak out in the same way as courageous websites like EverydaySexism have done.
-We also recognise that men experience harassment and abuse and though this project is aimed at women, feel free to record your stories too.
-Here are a few things we’re interested in hearing about in your entry:
+We wanted to break the cycle of women not feeling they can speak out in the same way as courageous websites like EverydaySexism have done.
+We also recognised that men experience harassment and abuse and though this project was aimed at women, we encouraged men to record their stories too.
+We asked people to submit the following information:

-- What position you hold in the Party (activist, elected, CLP officer etc.)
+- What position they held in the Party (activist, elected, CLP officer etc.)

-- Whether your experience was recent or a while ago.
+- Whether their experience was recent or a while ago.

 - The position of the harasser(s)/abuser(s).

-- Whether you reported the experience and if so, what happened.
+- Whether they reported the experience and if so, what happened.

-- Whether your experiences have stopped you being active in the Party or made you consider your membership or activity levels in the Party e.g. standing for an elected position.
+- Whether their experiences have stopped them being active in the Party or made them consider their membership or activity levels in the Party e.g. standing for an elected position.

-- Anything else you want to tell us (no identifying details please).
+- Anything else they want to tell us.

 Please see our full confidentiality statement for more.